VitorHugoAguiar/ProBot/Readme.md

 The system can be controlled remotely through wifi, using a smartphone hotspot connected to 3G or 4G network.
 A web page was created with the possibility of viewing the status of the probot, where if available can be controlled.
 Each ProBot can be controled with a touch device (a smartphone or a tablet), with a gamepad or even with the keyboard.

 Any person can build a ProBot by just following the instructions available on [instructubles](http://www.instructables.com/id/ProBot-the-Protesting-Robot/).
+Thanks to Julio Fernandez Ostolaza, and la fabrica de las cosas bonitas for the inspiration.

 ![](probot1.png)